0xAX/linux-insides/SysCall/syscall-2.md

 	   X86_EFLAGS_IOPL|X86_EFLAGS_AC|X86_EFLAGS_NT);
 ```

 These flags will be cleared during syscall initialization.
 That's all, it is the end of the `syscall_init` function and it means that system call entry is ready to work.
-Now we can see what will occur when an user application executes the `syscall` instruction.
+Now we can see what will occur when a user application executes the `syscall` instruction.

 Preparation before system call handler will be called
 --------------------------------------------------------------------------------